 If they express an interest in making an offer, because there's no buffering 'middle-man' to negotiate fair terms, you must discuss all real estate contract terms with them directly.

 This is often where everything falls apart.
 The egos of both buyer and seller come into play, which is a formula for disaster.

-If you've not obtained a fee appraisal from an accredited appraiser or an objective letter of opinion of value from an agent based on a detailed and current Comparative Market Analysis, you may be asking an unrealistic price.
+If you've not obtained a fee appraisal from an accredited appraiser or an objective letter of opinion of value from an agent based on a detailed and current Comparative Market Analysis, your asking price might be unrealistic.

 In many cases of selling a house privately, a homeowner has tricked an innocent real estate agent into providing their opinion of value for free because the agent was hoping for a listing.
 But unfortunately for the homeowner, agents often suggest a list price rather than a probable sale price, which could be unrealistically high just to win the listing contract.

 You may be basing your purely subjective value on the asking prices of what may be comparable homes in the neighbourhood that you've spotted in the local newspaper - that have not yet sold.
-You could also be relying on erroneous information provided by a friendly neighbour who exaggerated about the price he got for his own place, or on a rumour about what a neighbour got for theirs.
+You could also be relying on erroneous information provided by a friendly neighbour who inflated the price he got for his own place, or exagerated a rumour about what a neighbour got for theirs.

 Obviously, you want the highest price possible and obviously, the ...